-- .
-Two sets of scaled drawing (scale: 1/16"=1" or larger) that generally locate all large trees and any significant topography variations (including any creeks, ponds, or streams) and should also clearly identify the following: - a.
-Property Lines - b.
-Wilderness Buffer - c.
-Meadow - d.
-Location of Proposed Improvements - e.
-Location of Proposed Landscaping and Agriculture Areas - 2.
-A brief description of the proposed methods, tools, and equipment that will be used for clearing including the proposed approved contractor, if applicable, and an approximate timeline for clearing activities on the Ranch Tract (pursuant to the approved plan). - 3.
-Application Fee: \$300.00 check made payable to Round Mountain Community Foundation goes beyond the scope of the approved Site Design Plan will from having to resubmit the Landscape Plan. be treated as a violation and be resolved pursuant to the Declaration.
-In addition, a separate Site Design Plan will be Submittals shall include the following: required for any pond construction-related activity and written approval from the ARC must be received prior to Owner being authorized to commence construction.
+- 1. Two sets of scaled drawings (scale: 1/16"=1" or larger) that generally locate all large trees and any significant topography variations (including any creeks, ponds, or streams) and should also clearly identify the following: - 2.
+Property Lines - 3.
+Wilderness Buffer - 4.
+Meadow - 5.
+Location of Proposed Improvements - 6.
+Location of Proposed Landscaping and Agriculture Areas - 7.
+A brief description of the proposed methods, tools, and equipment that will be used for clearing, including the proposed approved contractor, if applicable, and an approximate timeline for clearing activities on the Ranch Tract (pursuant to the approved plan). - 8.
+Application Fee: \$300.00 check made payable to Round Mountain Community Foundation